Excel TVExcelTV

 Excel offers powerful functions to count unique values in datasets.
 I’ll explore key methods that leverage built-in formulas to efficiently analyze distinct entries.

-Here’s a simple COUNTIF formula to count unique text values:
+Here’s a reliable older-Excel formula to count non-blank unique text values:

 Utilizing the Unique and COUNTA Functions